GingerDragon7/snake-game-js/README.md

 # snake-game-js

-the classic snake game using pure JavaScript.
-That means we will use no libraries or frameworks at all.
-We won't even need to use canvas in this tutorial since CSS grid makes working with snake incredibly easy.
+The classic snake game using pure JavaScript.
+It doesn't use any libraries or frameworks at all.
+It uses CSS grid which makes working with snake incredibly easy.